Who can make a representation?

 If you want to object to an application you must make a 'representation' to the licensing authority by the closing date.

 Any person may make a relevant representation against a licence application.

 A person cannot make representations anonymously.
 This is because, for example, the licensing authority needs to be satisfied that the person making the representation is not being vexatious.
-It is also important that an applicant can respond to a representation.
+It is also important that the person applying can respond to a representation.

 If the person making a representation or request for review is concerned about possible intimidation, they could consider asking the police, or another appropriate responsible authority to make a representation on their behalf.